This chapter is remixed from Basic Kitchen and Food Service Management by The BC Cook Articulation Committee.

 |Usable Meat||1300 g||52%||–||$28.31||1.79||$21.78||250 g||$5.45|

 The parts of the meat are listed on the yield test sheet under the heading “Breakdown.”
-In the example in Figure 4, a pork loin has been broken down into fat and gristle, loss in cutting, trim, and usable meat.
+In the example in Table 7.5, a pork loin has been broken down into fat and gristle, loss in cutting, trim, and usable meat.
 Various measures and calculations are then recorded in the different columns: • Weight: Next to the breakdown column the weights of the individual parts are listed. • Percentage of total weight: The third column contains the percentage of the original piece by weight.
 The column is headed “% of total weight,” which reminds us how to calculate the percentages.
-That is, % of total weight = weight of part/total weight For example, in Figure 4, the fat and gristle weighs 850 g (or 0.850 kg).
+That is, % of total weight = weight of part/total weight.
+For example, in Table 7.5, the fat and gristle weigh 850 g (or 0.850 kg).
 The total weight of the pork loin before trimming is 2.5 kg.

 Note: The next few charts show meats measured in kg, but this would be the same process if the meat was measured in pounds.